 |This page or section needs more images. |

 There's a whole lotta words here, but not enough pictures.
 Please fix this.

 Specify what music tracks were shuffled around.

-The Japanese release, Return of Double Dragon, features several significant differences from its western counterpart:
+The Japanese release, Return of Double Dragon, was a slightly later build and features several significant differences and additions from its western counterpart:

 - The title theme and most of the background music were shuffled around (i.e.: the Mission 1 theme from the western version is played during Mission 4 in the Japanese version).